Getting started with Rodi¶

 Notice that Rodi is completely non-intrusive and does not require any changes to the source code of the types it handles.
 This was one of the library's primary design goals.

-are concrete types.
+In this example, both A and B are concrete types.
 Rodi can resolve concrete

 types without any issues.
 However, the true power of dependency injection